AviatrixSystems/Docs/HowTos/TransPeering_OnPrem.rst

 to include the new spoke VPC CIDR.
 This modification of IPSEC tunnel invovles on-prem network team and can take up a few weeks of time.

-This document guides you to build a large and scalable Transit VPC network that requires minimum modification to the on-prem edge router or firewall devices.
+This document guides you to build a large and scalable Transit VPC network over Internet that requires minimum modification to the on-prem edge router or firewall devices.
+The idea can also be applied to the case where the connectivity between transit VPC and on-prem is over AWS Direct Connect.

-The idea of this scalable Transit VPC is to configure the IPSEC tunnel once between the transit VPC and on-prem
+The idea of this scalable Transit VPC solution is to configure the IPSEC tunnel once between the transit VPC and on-prem
 edge router or firewall.
 Subsequent spoke VPC connectivity to on-prem requires no change to this edge router or firewall.
 This solution enables CloudOps team to be self sufficient